zephray/NekoInk/README.md

 * PREFIX: the filename prefix for actual waveform files
 * MODES: the total modes supported by the waveform
 * TEMPS: the total number of temperature ranges supported by the waveform
-* MxNAME: the name for each mode, where x is the mode ID
-* MxFC: the frame count for each mode, where x is the mode ID
 * TxRANGE: the supported temperature in degC, where x is the temperature ID

+And each mode has its own mode section named \[MODEx\], where x is the mode ID, containing the following fields:

+* NAME: the name for that mode
+* TxFC: the frame count for the temperature in that mode, where x is the temperature ID

 There should be in total of modes x temps of LUTs, saved in the filename of PREFIX_Mx_Ty.csv.
 Each csv file should contain the a LUT like this: lut\[src\]\[dst\]\[frame\], which means, to transition from src greyscale level to dst greyscale level, at a certain frame in a frame sequence, what voltage should be applied to the screen (0/3: GND / Keep, 1: VPOS / To black, 2: VNEG / To white).
 Each line contains the frame sequence for one or more source to destination pairs.